Best Electronic Drum Sets

 CHOOSING BASED ON YOUR INTENDED USE

 What most new drummers don’t understand about electronic drum sets, is that they are very purpose specific.
-For example, there are kits made specifically for home practice.
-Then you have those designed with studio use in mind as finally those which are made to be used on stage.
+For example, certain kits are made specifically for home practice.
+While others are made for studio use or live performance.
 Figuring out what you plan to use your kit for can help you narrow down a lot of options.
 Not to mention that doing this will tell you exactly which price range of kits you need to be looking at.

 DEFINING A BUDGET